vivianeko-unity/Shader-Prewarming/README.md

 ## Setup
 1. A `ShaderVariantToolingSettings` asset is auto-created in `Assets/Editor/` on first use
+2. A `ShaderVariantToolingPrecompiler` prefab is auto-created and kept in sync with settings — drop it in your scene
+3. Run the Maintenance phase to collect shader variant data

+The prefab contains three components managed automatically by settings:
+- `ShaderVariantToolingManager` — owns the singleton, `DontDestroyOnLoad`, and all data sending via `PlayerConnection`
-2. Add the `ShaderPreCompiler` component to a GameObject for SVC warmup and shader variant log collection
+- `ShaderVariantCollectionPreCompiler` — handles SVC warmup and shader variant log collection
-3. Add the `GraphicsStateCollectionTrace` component to a GameObject for GSC tracing and warmup
+- `GraphicsStateCollectionPreCompiler` — handles GSC tracing and warmup
-4. Run the Maintenance phase to collect shader variant data

 ## How It Works